128technology/docs/docs/ts_session_processing.md

 ```

 #### SSR version >= 6.1
-In software versions 6.1 and greater, the session processing thread(s) will have the name `Session-Prox-XX` where `XX` is a zero-based index of the number of threads allocated to session processing.
+In software versions 6.1 and greater, the session processing thread(s) will have the name `Session-Proc-XX` where `XX` is a zero-based index of the number of threads allocated to session processing.
 An easy way to view the number of threads allocated to session processing as well as seeing current utilization can be accomplished by running the command `show stats process thread process-name highway | grep SessionProc | grep "cpu usage"`.

 ```
 admin@test1.combo1# show stats process thread process-name highway | grep SessionProc | grep "cpu usage"